applicationdesignframework/applicationdesignframework.github.io/README.md

 # Application Design Framework (ADF)

 ## Purpose
-Organizations often face software delivery challenges due to product-engineering gaps, causing delays and rework.
-The Application Design Framework (ADF) helps bridge this gap using proven guidelines to transform abstract business requirements into concrete architectural decisions.
+Is your organization struggling to ship software on-time, on-budget, and in-line with expectations?
+The Application Design Framework (ADF) helps address these challenges by transforming abstract business requirements into concrete architectural decisions through proven guidelines and tools.
 Teams can accelerate innovation while building resilient, secure, and cost-effective solutions.
 This approach benefits executives (reduced lead times, KPI definitions), product managers (alignment on requirements, accurate ETAs), and engineers (tools for translating requirements into technical design).
+The result?
+Faster time-to-market, reduced costs, and improved project success rates.

 ## Definitions
 Application boundary <sup>[1]</sup>: